 - -AcheckPurityAnnotations Check the bodies of methods marked @SideEffectFree, @Deterministic, and @Pure to ensure the method satisfies the annotation.
 By default, the Checker Framework unsoundly trusts the method annotation.
-See Section 31.7.5. - -AinvariantArrays Make array subtyping invariant; that is, two arrays are subtypes of one another only if they have exactly the same element type.
+See Section 32.7.5. - -AinvariantArrays Make array subtyping invariant; that is, two arrays are subtypes of one another only if they have exactly the same element type.
 By default, the Checker Framework unsoundly permits covariant array subtyping, just as Java does.
-See Section 31.1. - -AcheckCastElementType In a cast, require that parameterized type arguments and array elements are the same.
+See Section 32.1. - -AcheckCastElementType In a cast, require that parameterized type arguments and array elements are the same.
 By default, the Checker Framework unsoundly permits them to differ, just as Java does.
-See Section 30.1.6 and Section 31.1. - -AcheckEnclosingExpr Enables type checking for enclosing expression types of inner class instantiations. - -AuseConservativeDefaultsForUncheckedCode Enables conservative defaults, and suppresses all type-checking warnings, in unchecked code.
-Takes arguments "source,bytecode". "-source,-bytecode" is the (unsound) default setting. - "bytecode" specifies whether the checker should apply conservative defaults to bytecode (that is, to already-compiled libraries); see Section 31.5.6. - Outside the scope of any relevant @AnnotatedFor annotation, "source" specifies whether conservative default annotations are applied to source code and suppress all type-checking warnings; see Section 34.4. - -AconcurrentSemantics Whether to assume concurrent semantics (field values may change at any time) or sequential semantics; see Section 38.4.6. - -AconservativeUninferredTypeArguments Whether an error should be issued if type arguments could not be inferred and whether method type arguments that could not be inferred should use conservative defaults.
-By default, such type arguments are (largely) ignored in later checks.
-Passing this option uses a conservative value instead.
-See Issue 979. - -AignoreRawTypeArguments=false Do not ignore subtype tests for type arguments that were inferred for a raw type.
-Must also use -AconservativeUninferredTypeArguments.
-See Section 30.1.1. - -processor org.checkerframework.common.initializedfields.InitializedFieldsChecker,...
+See Section 31.1.6 and Section 32.1. - -AcheckEnclosingExpr Enables type checking for enclosing expression types of inner class instantiations. - -AuseConservativeDefaultsForUncheckedCode Enables conservative defaults, and suppresses all type-checking warnings, in unchecked code.
+Takes arguments "source,bytecode". "-source,-bytecode" is the (unsound) default setting. - "bytecode" specifies whether the checker should apply conservative defaults to bytecode (that is, to already-compiled libraries); see Section 32.5.6. - Outside the scope of any relevant @AnnotatedFor annotation, "source" specifies whether conservative default annotations are applied to source code and suppress all type-checking warnings; see Section 35.4. - -AconcurrentSemantics Whether to assume concurrent semantics (field values may change at any time) or sequential semantics; see Section 39.4.6. - -AignoreRawTypeArguments=false Do not ignore subtype tests for type arguments that were inferred for a raw type.
+See Section 31.1.1. - -processor org.checkerframework.common.initializedfields.InitializedFieldsChecker,...
 Ensure that all fields are initialized by the constructor.
-See Chapter 25, page 160.
+See Chapter 26, page 163.